StevenWingett/Bioinformatics_Computer_Cluster_Course/tutor_notes/pre_course_email.md

 Log in with your LMB credentials, then click the "slurm" link in the "Additional" section and click the confirmation button.

+Also, check in this section that the "Shell" is: "/bin/bash".
+If it is not, then please email Scientific Computing and ask them to change your default shell to "Bash".

 **Software**

 Please bring your own laptop to the course, which should be running a recent version of Windows or macOS.
 Please install recent versions of the following software before attending the course: